 Sometimes we humans like to think that regardless of sex, we’re all alike; that—more or less—we share the same goals and interests, range of emotions, and physiologies.
-But, when it comes to smoking, marijuana side effects for men and women vary quite a bit.
+But when it comes to smoking, marijuana side effects for men and women vary quite a bit.

 In a larger, perhaps spiritual sense, that may be correct.
 But when it comes to the nitty-gritty of our bodies, there are many differences between biologically male and female bodies.
 In fact, according to researchers, this is true even on the cellular level.
-At least in subtle ways, every male experience is on some level different than female one.
+At least in subtle ways, every male experience is on some level different than a female one.

 Okay, but… what’s this got to do with marijuana?
 Like any other drug, cannabis behaves differently in male in female bodies.
 The differences in marijuana side effects can be slight, or they can be quite marked.
 Before we can understand what they are, it’s worth dipping into the world of human medical research for a moment.

 Men Vs. Women: The Research Gap

 Here’s something you might not know: It’s something of a head-scratcher, but by long-standing tradition, researchers studying the effects of drugs on humans often only run trials and experiments on males.

 That tradition is slowly changing, but many studies that do include women still fail to break out data and findings by sex.
 Because men and women are biologically and physiologically distinct from one another, that’s a potentially major fail in terms of gathering knowledge about drugs in the human body.

 Fortunately, some researchers are tackling this gap head-on, by performing detailed analyses of cannabis studies to try and weed out—no pun intended—sex-based differences in the experience of marijuana side effects.